TourmalineCore/tourmanique-api/test-guideline-api.md

 ## What HTTP status codes we expect in response? <a name="status_codes"></a>

-In general, the status codes of API endpoints of the PiCachu project:
+In general, the status codes of API endpoints of the Tourmanique project:
 - for positive scenarios - **200, 201**
 - failed securiti scenarios - **401, 422**
 - negative scenarios with errors in the contract scheme - **400, 500**